duttahrishikesh/ESS_MAC/README.md

 # ESS_MAC

-# [Please contact duttahr1@msu.edu for the code.
+# [Please contact duttahr1@msu.edu for access to the code.
 This code is being used for development of an ongoing project]

 This project simulates ESS-MAC with embedded learning components.
 The simulation kernel performs event scheduling in terms of packet generation, transmissions and receptions.
 To implement the proposed ESS-MAC protocol, the Reinforcement Learning and Multi-Armed Bandits update equations are embedded on top of the MAC layer functions.